VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 <b>This is a beta release. </b> Still testing and some minor design changes may occur.

 # NOTICE:
 Some have found the bed mount pieces may be an issue for some with clearance with the mid-plate.
 As a result there is version that has the back part shaved a mm.
 This parts still needs to be tested by those having issues and report back.
-Once I get feedback I will have the part moved from the <b>need-to-test</b> directory under STL
+Additionally there's been one report of the bearing in the stepper mount being too loose.
+I created a version that tightens the bearing opening slightly.
+Once I get feedback I will have the part(s) moved from the <b>need-to-test</b> directory under STL

 <b>Design Notes</b>
 * Designed to take advantage of the 4:1 gearing to prevent the belted Z / bed from dropping when motors are powered off.